 |Panasonic GH5s (⇒ lft | rgt)||Four Thirds||9.9||3680||2700||4K/60p||..||..||..||..|

 |Sony RX100 IV (⇒ lft | rgt)||1-inch||20.0||5472||3648||4K/30p||22.8||12.6||591||70|

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the LX100 offers a substantially higher resolution than the one in the FZ300 (2764k vs 1440k dots).
-The table below summarizes some of the other core capabilities of the Panasonic FZ300 and Panasonic LX100 in connection with corresponding information for a sample of similar cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The adjacent table lists some of the other core features of the Panasonic FZ300 and Panasonic LX100 along with similar information for a selection of comparators.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 Both the FZ300 and the LX100 have zoom lenses build in.
 The FZ300 has a 25-600mm f/2.8-2.8 optic and the LX100 offers a 24-75mm f/1.7-2.8 (focal lengths in full frame equivalent terms).
 Hence, the LX100 provides a wider angle of view at the short end than the FZ300, but less tele-photo reach at the long end.
 The LX100 offers the faster maximum aperture.

 Both the FZ300 and the LX100 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The FZ300 replaced the earlier Panasonic FZ200, while the LX100 does not have a direct predecessor.

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic FZ300 and the Panasonic FZ300?
 The listing below highlights the relative strengths of the two models.